I always wanted to combine the two. Now, with the Raspberry Pi and an N-scale train layout, it's much more affordable and doable.

 Click here to see the details about buying and setting up the RasPi and its expansion boards, using it to control the layout, and all sorts of down-and-dirty details about "making it happen" in the world of Raspberry Pi and N-scale railroading.

 NOTE: I've added the ability to store and recall layout information, but it's not yet included here.
 Be on the lookout! ...coming "Real Soon Now."

 No, I'm not an MD.
 I'm a PhD chemical engineer. ...and now, I'm a cardiology patient.

-I recently was diagnosed with A-Fib (atrial fibrillation), and went through a number of visits with cardiologists, and tests.
+I recently was diagnosed with A-Fib (atrial fibrillation), and later, with mitral valve insufficiency.
+I went through a number of visits with cardiologists involving tests, medications, and surgery.
 These guys are very knowledgeable, but not very communicative.
 That's not good enough for me.
 Therefore, I've searched the internet for quality information from reputable sources.

-There's a lot of medical misinformation out there, especially in this time of COVID , so watch out!
+There's a lot of medical misinformation out there, especially since the COVID pandemic, so watch out!
 Go with people who know what the devil they're talking about.
-Here's a list of A-Fib info that I've run across that contains what appear to be from reputable sources.
+Here's a list of A-Fib info that I've run across, from what appear to be reputable sources.
 It is by no means exhaustive, but I've found it useful.
 Sure, root around on the internet too, but remember the recent advice about ivermectin, "You are not a horse; you are not a cow."
 Don't get suckered in by misinformation.
 (By the way, Ivermectin treats parasites, NOT virus.)